7 Gross Profit Margin Statistics For eCommerce Stores

 Marketers should monitor this key metric quarterly to ensure campaigns deliver sufficient return on investment.
 Low margins often signal pricing strategy problems or excessive operational costs.

-For marketers, this figure serves as a crucial reference point when evaluating business performance.
-Companies with margins significantly below this threshold may need to reassess their pricing strategies for ecommerce profitability.
+For marketers, these figures serve as crucial reference points when evaluating business performance.
+Companies with margins significantly below category averages may need to reassess their pricing strategies for ecommerce profitability.

 Different product categories within retail ecommerce show varying profit potential.
 Electronics typically yield lower margins, while apparel and specialty items often generate higher returns than the average.